-If you or someone you love is dealing with unbearable tooth pain, an emergency root canal can be a lifesaver.
+If you or someone you love is dealing with unbearable tooth pain, emergency root canal treatment, also known as endodontic therapy can be a lifesaver.
 An emergency root canal is often indicated if your tooth is severely damaged, to the point that the pulp chamber has been compromised.
 It can also be caused by an infection that has seeped into the pulp and the nerve of your tooth, leading to extreme pain and sensitivity.

 Inflammation and infection inside the pulp can occur for a variety of different reasons.
 Deep decay on the outside of the tooth can penetrate into the pulp.
 A cracked or chipped tooth can allow decay to infect or irritate the pulp.
 An injury, such as a blow to the face, can cause internal damage to a tooth without any noticeable problem.